Pratham-Bit-Flip/FLOW/README.md

 ## FLOW FPGA LOGIC OPEN WORKFLOW

+> ⚠️ This repository is under active development.
+> Features, structure, and documentation may change as FPGA implementation and ISA extensions progress.

+---
 A fully open-source FPGA and processor development project demonstrating an end-to-end hardware design workflow — from basic FPGA bring-up (LED blink) to a verified RISC-V RV32I processor core, using only open-source EDA tools.
 FPGA implementation and ISA extensions are actively in progress.